HarperH/InstrumentCalibration/README.txt

 Project_worksheet.pdf - pdf version of Project_worksheet.ipynb
 README.txt - you're lookin at it
-compiledFinal.ipynb - client-facing program to convert input voltages to true and analogue pressure outputs
+compiledFinal.ipynb - client-facing program to convert input voltages to true and analogue pressure outputs compiledFinal.pdf - pdf version of the above videoLink.txt - Link to our project explanation video

 	#Program operation